Fiery texts from Michael Jordan, NASCAR executives disclosed in NASCAR antitrust battle

 “I have lost that in a casino.
 Lets do it," Jordan replied.

 NASCAR had its own expletive-laden email exchange among top executives disclosed.
-Commissioner Steve Phelps in one email wrote that talks had not been productive and pushed for “zero wins for the teams” and in another message wrote “we are (expletive) moving forward.”
+Commissioner Steve Phelps in one email wrote that talks had not been productive and argued an early charter proposal offered “zero wins for the teams” and in another message wrote the charters "must reflect a middle position or we are dead in the water — they will sign them but we are (expletive) moving forward.”

-Steve O’Donnell, the president of NASCAR, was even harsher when he wrote the model should return to 1996 terms: “(Expletive) the teams, dictatorship, motorsports, rednecks,” he wrote.
+Steve O’Donnell, the president of NASCAR, also didn't like an early version because it would return NASCAR's model to 1996 terms with an attitude of “(Expletive) the teams, dictatorship, motorsport, redneck, southern, tiny sport,” he wrote.

 Jeffrey Kessler, the attorney for 23XI and Front Row, contended that the NASCAR exchanges as well as contingency plans on how NASCAR could prevent rival competition prove NASCAR is monopolizing the stock car racing market.